 (images from camille soulayrol)

 This week I’m inspired by the blog and flickr photos of nabefabric, a graphic designer in France.
-I love all the pretty things she creates for her home, including frame pieces of some of her favorite pieces of Farrow & Ball wallpaper.
+I like the pretty things she creates for her home, including frame pieces of some of her favorite pieces of Farrow & Ball wallpaper.
 I also think her kitchen is so sweet looking, very minimal but there’s still lots of character in there and it feels so warm and inviting.

 I also like lots of the pretty things she blogs about under the same name Nabefabric, also the decor8 blog of the week.
 You should visit it, it’s so pretty… And filled with wonderful links to things that inspire her work that you may enjoy as well like: